 Surprised?
-So are most of our Teachers (and so was I!).
+So are most of our creators.

 You want to take these suggestions and tailor your remaining content to student wants and needs.

-Ok, so what if you’re afraid to sell your course before it’s finished?
+So what if you’re afraid to sell your course before it’s finished?
 What happens if you never finish?

-Remember why people take courses in the first place - they want to change something about their life.
+Remember why people take courses in the first place: They want to change something about their life.

 The key to a good course is that there is a transformation and by the end of the course someone knows something they didn’t before.

 Breathe a sigh of relief, a successful course is a short and sweet shortcut to an outcome.
-You don’t have to worry about how long your content is or how beautiful your slides are as long as someone learns from your course.
-You simply have to get them to the transformation, and preferably in the fastest time possible.
+You don’t have to worry about how long your content is.
+Or how beautiful your slides are as long as someone learns from your course.
+You simply have to get them to the transformation.
+And preferably in the fastest time possible.

 With this said, whenever you have questions while you are creating your course simply ask yourself, “Will this affect whether my students make it to the transformation or not?”
 If it is a yes, do it.
 If it is a no, then don’t worry about it.

-It’s common for teachers to drown their students in theory and advanced concepts early on.
+It’s common for creators to drown their students in theory and advanced concepts early on.
 Don’t be this teacher.
 Instead, when you plan your course out, make sure to get them on a journey of consistent little wins.

-- A course on vegetarian cooking: Have students cook something so easy they can’t mess it up and is delicious.
+Vegetarian cooking: Have students cook something so easy they can’t mess it up and is delicious.
 Maybe a grilled cheese?
 Or show them different chopping styles and have them cut something up in those different styles.
 They’ll see progress in front of them.

-- A course on language learning: Help students learn the 50 most used words in that language (usually comprises roughly 50% of that language’s spoken content) so they can quickly put their new skill to use.
+Language learning: Help students learn the 50 most used words in that language (usually comprises roughly 50% of that language’s spoken content) so they can quickly put their new skill to use.

-- A course on coding: Have students create “Hello World” – the most basic coding program you can create and run for any language.
+Coding: Have students create “Hello World” – the most basic coding program you can create and run for any language.
 It feels like progress, because it is.

 Make sure to point out the progress your students are making.
 If your course is on building a blog, remind them of how far they’ve come e.g. set up their layout, set up their design, created a number of posts.